Now accepting applications for Community Development Fellows and Host Sites for Fall 2022

 How does the program work?

 Fellows are matched with a community-based organization in the city, such as the Baltimore Main Streets program or a public-private partnership dedicated to economic or community-development work.
 Specific projects are determined by the host sites based on organizational needs but may include community outreach, special events and other daily work that aligns with fellows’ abilities and goals.
-Fellows work anywhere from eight to 20 hours per week and earn $13.50 per hour in addition to course credit for the semesterlong internship.
+Fellows work anywhere from 10 to 20 hours per week and earn $15.00 per hour.
+Fellowships are awarded on a semester basis and are 15 weeks in length.

-Since the program’s launch in 2016, we’ve placed 13 students into Community Development Fellowships.
-We want to increase that number each year.
-You can help us make a big impact in our neighborhoods and create a new generation of Baltimore community development leaders with your support.
+Community Development Fellowships provide students with the chance to apply what they learn in class to benefit communities.
+You can help us make a big impact in our neighborhoods and create a new generation of Baltimore community development leaders with your support. .
 DONATE NOW

 How do students qualify for participation?